RooHTaylor/PHP-Course/Introduction to PHP.md

 Allow each student to introduce themselves and why they want to take the course. i.e. what they hope to gain.

 QUESTIONS! – Questions are very important to the learning process.
 A lot of material will be covered very quickly in this course, and it is important that you ask questions if you need clarification on a topic.
-Don’t be afraid to put your hand up!
+Don't be afraid to put your hand up!

 ## What is PHP? ##

 PHP is a programming language that was originally designed in 1994 as a tool to help web developers manipulate submitted form data.

-Wikipedia says that “PHP is a server-side scripting language designed for web development, but also used as a generalpurpose programming language.”
+Wikipedia says that "PHP is a server-side scripting language designed for web development, but also used as a generalpurpose programming language."
 By breaking that definition down, we can get a better understanding of how PHP is intended to be used.

 ## Breakdown of Server-side and Scripting ##

-“Server-side” – Is a term that comes from the client server model.
+"Server-side" – Is a term that comes from the client server model.
 A very basic description of the client server model is a structure of communication where the server contains data and the client requests and receives the data.
 Viewing a webpage is an example of this.
 Your web browser is the client and the web server contains the page you want to view (the data).
-When you browse to google.ca, your browser sends a request to Google’s web server saying “Please show me this page”.
-The web server parses the file and executes any code that needs to be executed, and then sends the output back to the client saying “Here is the page you asked for.”
+When you browse to google.ca, your browser sends a request to Google's web server saying "Please show me this page".
+The web server parses the file and executes any code that needs to be executed, and then sends the output back to the client saying "Here is the page you asked for."

-* So “server-side” means that the PHP code is executed on the server, and only the output is passed back to the client.
+* So "server-side" means that the PHP code is executed on the server, and only the output is passed back to the client.

-“Scripting” – This term is often used to describe programming languages that do not need to be compiled into binaries to be executed.
+"Scripting" – This term is often used to describe programming languages that do not need to be compiled into binaries to be executed.
 PHP is a language that is parsed, and executed in real time by the interpreter or code engine.
 A simple way of thinking about it, is that (much like a TV show script) a PHP script is a list of instructions that tell the code engine what to do.

-* So “scripting” means that the language does not need to be compiled.
+* So "scripting" means that the language does not need to be compiled.

-There is a lot more to know about the history and capabilities of PHP, but this isn’t a history lesson.
+There is a lot more to know about the history and capabilities of PHP, but this isn't a history lesson.
 If you would like to do more research on your own time, we will talk about some resources later in the lesson.

-## PHP Files and “Hello World!” ##
+## PHP Files and "Hello World!" ##

 [Have students open a blank PHP file, and demonstrate live on screen]

-Let’s jump right in!
+Let's jump right in!

-Because PHP files are just “scripts” of instructions, they are essentially just text files that can be created, edited, and viewed with any text editor.
+Because PHP files are just "scripts" of instructions, they are essentially just text files that can be created, edited, and viewed with any text editor.
 Special applications like Adobe Dreamweaver have features built in like syntax highlighting or autocompleting function names or parameters.
 These applications can also assist with debugging by highlighting syntax errors in the code.

 ## Delimiters ##